zardam/circuitpython/docs/programming_guide/02_analog_io.rst

 Typically development boards have one or more built-in analog to digital converters.
-Check your board's documentation for details on the number of ADCs and which pins are used as inputs for them (some boards like the Metro M0 Express and Circuit Playground Express note their analog inputs with names like A0, A1, etc.).
+Check your board's documentation for details on the number of ADCs and which pins are used as inputs for them (some boards like the Metro M0 Express, Circuit Playground Express, Trinket M0, and Gemma M0 note their analog inputs with names like A0, A1, etc.).

 Along with the number of analog to digital converters your board's documentation also might mention the resolution or 'bits' used by the ADC.
 The resolution of